krr-up/ucorexplain/README.md

 ![](./img/sudoku.png)

+This graph can also be shown as a tree with repeated nodes by changing `--view` for  `--view-tree`

 #### As an API

-This option allows to reorder the rules and expand them
+This option allows to reorder the rules and expand them.
+It opens the navigator

 ```shell
 python examples/api/sudoku.py